junfeisu/sjfScroll/README.md

 # sjf-scroll

-> A simple custom scroll framework. it is according to the browser's scroll bar to make.
-So it is support most browser's feature.For example, it support the mousewheel and drag and click etc events.
+> A simple custom scroll framework.
+It is made according to the browser's scroll bar.
+So it can support most browser's feature.For example, it supports the mousewheel, drag and click event etc.

 ## Build Setup